Curriculum

 This course aims to achieve three main objectives: 1) to provide students with a brief overview of dietary guidelines, nutrients, and the diversity of dietary patterns; 2) to introduce students to the range of programs, policies, and clinical practices in the field of nutrition promotion; and 3) to offer an opportunity for students to develop skills in assessment, literature review, and program planning.
 The course will emphasize the importance of various determinants, particularly dietary behavior and environmental factors, that contribute to current public health nutrition issues.
 Additionally, it will explore the role of health promotion programs and policies in addressing these challenges.

-Thesis Planning and Reserach Methods I (2 credits)
+Thesis Planning and Research Methods I (2 credits)

 Human Nutrition M9210